MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications: Introduction

-From a systems perspective, the main obstacle to enabling LLM fine-tuning on mobile phones is the lack of a framework that supports flexible and scalable training in mobile environments.
-Popular LLM fine-tuning frameworks—such as PyTorch or Hugging Face Transformers—rely {heavily on Python and native Linux/Windows runtimes} \cite{NEURIPS2019_bdbca288,DBLP:journals/corr/abs-1910-03771}, making them incompatible with mobile operating systems.
-Moreover, Mobile phones, in contrast, do not natively support Python \cite{python3docs}, which prevents these mature LLM fine-tuning frameworks from being used on mobile devices, creating a critical gap in the infrastructure necessary for on-device LLM fine-tuning.
+However, existing mature LLM fine-tuning frameworks fail to satisfy \textbf{RQ1} in mobile environments.
+Popular frameworks, such as PyTorch and Hugging Face Transformers, rely on Python and native Linux/Windows runtimes~\cite{NEURIPS2019_bdbca288,DBLP:journals/corr/abs-1910-03771}, making them difficult to deploy directly inside mobile operating systems and mobile applications.
+Mobile phones, in contrast, do not natively support Python-centered training stacks~\cite{python3docs}.
+As a result, these mature frameworks cannot be directly reused for mobile-phone LLM fine-tuning.